nicoabarca/nicoabarca/README.md

  - Shell and terminal customization

-Feel free to reach me on [Telegram](https://t.me/nabarca20) if you are looking to collaborate on something
+Feel free to reach me on [Telegram](https://t.me/nabarca20) if you are looking to collaborate on something.